Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 Except for what I publish here on this GitHub page (https://github.com/Marco-Scherzer), all of my software projects remain closed-source.

 To prevent abuse or phishing, there are no other websites, email addresses, or communication channels connected to the software on this page except the listed email address.
 If you find the code or binaries anywhere else than on https://github.com/Marco-Scherzer it is abuse, a scam, and theft of law-protected intellectual property.
 In such a case, please inform GitHub and send me an email.

-My source code and any compiled versions that may sometimes appear here are protected by copyright.
+My source code and any compiled versions that may sometimes appear here,
+as well as any texts or other content on this page, are protected by copyright.

 All rights are reserved, which means that any kind of use, copying, linking or downloading and many things more is not permitted.
 If I ever decide to write a license for the binary, so that other people may at least be allowed to download the executable or installer,
 this text will also include the license and the exact location where the binaries can be downloaded.